-Arapahoe County Divorce
+Arapahoe County Divorce Attorney

-No matter what Arapahoe County community you belong to, the team at Plog & Stein, P.C. can assist you will all your divorce-related matters.
-We have many years of experience helping our clients get through their divorces in a calm and dignified manner, even during periods of emotional turmoil and stress.
-Ending a marriage doesn’t have to be an onerous or painful process.
-If you are negotiating a settlement or in the middle of a contested case going to trial, we understand what you are entitled to and what your rights are as seasoned Arapahoe County divorce attorneys.
-Allow us to assist you, step-by-step, through this process to help you get to the fair resolution you deserve.
-With over 60 years of combined legal experience, our attorneys are ready to protect you with issues related to:
+If you’re going through a divorce in Arapahoe County, the family law attorneys Plog & Stein, P.C. are here to provide you with the quality legal representation you deserve.
+Since 1999, our firm has helped countless clients get through their divorces in a calm and dignified manner, even during periods of emotional and financial stress.
+Ending a marriage doesn’t have to be a difficult or painful process.
+However, given the important issues you’re dealing with, it does need to be done correctly.
+If you are negotiating a settlement or in the middle of a contested case going to trial, we understand what you’re entitled to and what your rights are.
+We also understand what you’re going through and the challenges you face.
+With over 70 years of combined legal experience, our seasoned Arapahoe County divorce attorneys are ready to protect you with issues related to:

 Initial filing and serving: The first step in the process, after you have contacted an Arapahoe County divorce lawyer, is filing a Petition for Dissolution of Marriage.
 Unless you are working with the other party in an uncontested divorce, they will then need to be served with the papers.
 Once a spouse has been served, he or she has 21 days to file a response with the court.

 Automatic protections in divorce or legal separation: Colorado has enacted certain laws to keep both sides safe from retaliation in a divorce.
-Known as the Automatic Temporary Injunction, this statute (C.R.D.
+Known as the Automatic Temporary Injunction, this statute (C.R.S.
 14-10-107) will protect you as soon as divorce papers are served or a waiver of service is signed.
 You are protected from things like the transfer or disposing of property, being harassed or disturbed by your spouse, having your minor children removed from the state without your consent, and payment lapses on things like health, auto, and home insurance.

 Mediation prior to trial: Mediation is often required in divorce cases, but this requirement varies by county.
 Divorce in Arapahoe County always requires mediation prior to trial.
 Courts want people to make an earnest effort to settle their issues prior to moving onto a hearing in front of a judge.
 However, it is not a replacement for the court process.
 Any agreements settled on during mediation still need a court case to be filed in order for them to become binding and enforceable.

 Contested divorce proceedings: When both parties are unable to come to an agreement on their own, their divorce is “contested”.
 During this time, it is vital that you work closely with your divorce attorney to build a strategy and evidentiary support for your Arapahoe County case.
 By law, both sides are required to submit extensive financial disclosures within 42 days after the petition is served.
 An experienced divorce attorney will be able to help you with this and with organizing and presenting evidence to make the argument for the best possible outcome for your case in court.
-At Plog & Stein, we believe that detail and preparation lead to positive outcomes at trail.Consult with Intelligent and Strategic Divorce Attorneys in Arapahoe County
+At Plog & Stein, P.C., we believe that detail and preparation lead to positive outcomes at trial.